Key takeaways:

 Improve cash flow with overdue payment reminder emails:

-What is an overdue payment reminder email?
+What is a payment reminder email?

-Overdue payment reminder emails should include:
+Effective payment reminder emails include:

 - The original payment due date and invoice number

-- Accepted payment methods
+- Accepted payment methods or payment links

-- Any late fees or interest charges
+- Any late payment fees or interest charges

 - A copy of the original or updated invoice